Skip to Content

 window.FOO = "bar";

-Configuration for the chat provider (LLM) that Erato will use for generating responses.
+Configuration for a single chat provider (LLM) that Erato will use for generating responses.
+This is maintained for backward compatibility but will be automatically migrated to the new chat_providers format.

 chat_provider.provider_kind